MCPN/youtube-clipper/README.md

 For a full list of settings, run `youtube-clipper --help`.

 The query argument supports the whoosh query language that can be found in the [official documentation](https://whoosh.readthedocs.io/en/latest/querylang.html).
-For example, by default query doesn't require every word to appear in the result, however, this behaviour can be enabled by wrapping the query in "brackets" (be careful with bash escaping tho!).
+For example, by default query doesn't require every word to appear in the result, however, this behaviour can be enabled by wrapping the query in "brackets" (be careful with the bash escaping tho!).

+## Parsers and converters

+TODO

 ## Tests